viper-adnan/Warez/README.md

 - [ocserv](https://anonym.to/?https://www.infradead.org/ocserv/) - Cisco AnyConnect-compatible VPN server.
 - [vpn-at-home](https://anonym.to/?https://github.com/ezaquarii/vpn-at-home) - 1-click, self-hosted deployment of OpenVPN with DNS ad blocking sinkhole.
 - [WireGuard VPN](https://anonym.to/?https://www.wireguard.com/) - WireGuard is an extremely simple yet fast and modern VPN that utilizes state-of-the-art cryptography.
 It aims to be faster, simpler, leaner, and more useful than IPSec.
+- [Tailscale](https://anonym.to/?https://github.com/tailscale/tailscal) - Tailscale is a mesh VPN that makes it easy to connect your devices, wherever they are.
+No more fighting configuration or firewall ports.

 **[`^        back to top        ^`](#)**